Configuring the Cato Browser Extension

 The Browser Extension has the following prerequisites:

-• A ZTNA license assigned to the user
+• A ZTNA (SDP) license is assigned to the user

-• For monitoring, you must have a Client Connectivity policy enabled
+• To generate events for the Browser Extension, you must have a Client Connectivity policy enabled

 Limitations